forreya/searching-algorithms/bsts/insert-node-iterative/README.md

 Insertion time can degrade to O(n) if the BST is completely unbalanced, as we would have to traverse through every node.

 ## Notes
-- This function assumes that duplicates are not allowed.
+- This function assumes that duplicates are not allowed, as duplicate insertion returns without modifying the tree.
 - For optimal performance, it’s best to use this approach with self-balancing trees to prevent degradation in time complexity.